 Peter and John were one of the first to see Jesus in His resurrected body.

-Peter was the first person to receive forgiveness from Jesus after His death.
+Peter was the first person to receive forgiveness from Jesus after His death and resurrection.

 Peter preached at Pentecost and 5,000 were saved.